MicrosoftDocs/architecture-center/docs/data-science-process/explore-data-blob.md

 ---
-title: Explore data in Azure Blob storage with pandas - Team Data Science Process
+title: Explore data in Azure Blob storage with pandas
 description: How to explore data that is stored in an Azure blob container using the pandas Python package.
 services: machine-learning
 author: marktab